therealexpertai/extract-python/expertai/extract/openapi/client/docs/DefaultApi.md

 # satisfies your auth use case.

 # Configure Bearer authorization (JWT): bearerAuth
-configuration = expertai.estratto.openapi.client.Configuration(
+configuration = expertai.extract.openapi.client.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )

 # Enter a context with an instance of the API client
-with expertai.estratto.openapi.client.ApiClient(configuration) as api_client:
+with expertai.extract.openapi.client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = default_api.DefaultApi(api_client)
     task_id = "task-id_example" # str | Recognition task ID